teJab-2610/RMeadme_Revive/README.md

   - Once processing is complete, the suggested readme content will be displayed.

 - **Review and Implement Suggestions**:
-  - At the end of each line, you'll see red dots.
+  - At the start of each line, you'll see red dots.
-  - Hover over them to view the suggestions.
+  - Hover over them to view one or more commit summaries that prompted the change on those lines.
-  - Copy the suggested lines to your README file.
+  - Modify the readme accordindly based on the summary.

 ### This is how you enhance your poorly documented Repository by reviving their dead README files...